 Heat Pumps and Permitted Development Rights

 In many cases, installing a heat pump is classified as a “permitted development,” meaning you don’t need to inform your local council or seek planning permission.
-However, this status applies only if certain conditions are met, designed to ensure the heat pump does not cause noise disturbances or encroach on neighboring properties.

 Conditions for Permitted Development